A solution to the Cauchy dual subnormality problem for 2-isometries: The Cauchy dual subnormality problem via the kernel condition

-(ii) Apply (i) to $T'$ in place of $T$ and use \eqref{tpr0}. \end{proof} \begin{remark} A careful look at the proof of Corollary \ref{special} reveals that the assertions (i) and (ii) are equivalent.
-In fact, a left-invertible operator $T\in \B(\hh)$ satisfies \eqref{eqeq1} (resp.\ \eqref{eqeq2}) if and only if $T$ (resp.\ $T'$) is a $2$-isometry which satisfies the kernel condition. $\diamondsuit$ \end{remark} It is well-known that if $A\in \B(\hh)$ is a contraction, then the sequence $\{A^{*n}A^{n}\}_{n=1}^{\infty}$ converges to a positive contraction in the strong operator topology.
-This fact is the milestone for the theory of unitary and isometric asymptotes (see \cite[Chapter IX]{SF}).
-By using the proof II of Theorem \ref{cdsubn}, we are able to calculate explicitly this limit for $A=T'$, where $T$ is a $2$-isometry satisfying the kernel condition. \begin{proposition} If $T\in \B(\hh)$ is a $2$-isometry satisfying the kernel condition, then the sequence $\{T^{\prime *n}T^{\prime n}\}_{n=1}^{\infty}$ converges to $G(\{1\})$ in the strong operator topology, where $G$ is the spectral measure of $T^*T$. \end{proposition} \begin{proof} Noting that
+(ii) Apply (i) to $T'$ in place of $T$ and use \eqref{tpr0}. \end{proof} \begin{remark} A careful look at the proof of Corollary~ \ref{special} reveals that the assertions (i) and (ii) are equivalent.
+In fact, a left-invertible operator $T\in \B(\hh)$ satisfies \eqref{eqeq1} (resp.\ \eqref{eqeq2}) if and only if $T$ (resp.\ $T'$) is a $2$-isometry which satisfies the kernel condition. $\diamondsuit$ \end{remark} The following example shows that some classical operators on Hilbert spaces of analytic functions are closely related to Corollary~ \ref{special}. \begin{example} For $l \in \nbb,$ consider the reproducing kernel